DiegoPiza/SFN_poster/README.md

 <img src="https://user-images.githubusercontent.com/93541319/139725140-c6e56a17-3d22-4aa8-a64b-a82abb065a11.png" width="400" height="500">

-Here we show selected trajectory examples of a marmoset in the gym when speeds were higher than 4 standard deviations of the mean for both angular (Rapid Head movement) and translation speed.
-The size of the marker is proportional to the time spent at that location, Red= Angular speed movement, Blue= Translation speed movement and Green = movement with both angular and translational components.
+Here we show selected trajectory examples of a marmoset in the gym when speeds were higher than 4 standard deviations of the mean for both angular (rapid head movement) and translation speed.
+The size of the marker is proportional to the time spent at that location, Red= angular speed movement, Blue= translation speed movement and Green = movement with both angular and translational components.
 We can observe that marmosets alternate between visual exploration and translation exploration.